 “There are unending volumes in thousands of books that attempt to describe the kaleidoscope of feelings and emotions that follow a diagnosis of metastatic cancer,” said Wally in his journal entitled the Proton Chronicles.
 “I’m sure that like many, I attempted to rationalize or even justify the situation, but when faced with real mortality, your life and that of your family is forever altered.”

 After considering surgery and consulting multiple online forums, Wally finally decided on proton therapy to treat his cancer.
 Over the course of 20 hypofractionated treatments, Knight continued to bike on his favorite trails and play hockey in the local ice rink.

 “It’s really kind of difficult to get your head around the whole situation,” said Knight about his proton treatment.
 “This is happening at the cellular level and it’s absolutely painless.”

-Earl Malpass, a mission pilot and pastor, also received proton therapy after being diagnosed with prostate cancer.
-Malpass, who’s lived in Alaska for over 15 years with his wife, Lynn, chose to seek medical care in other states after receiving his diagnosis.
+Earl, a mission pilot and pastor, also received proton therapy after being diagnosed with prostate cancer.
+Having lived in Alaska for nearly two decades with his wife, Lynn, he chose to seek medical care in other states after receiving his diagnosis.

-After consulting multiple cancer centers and discussing his options with a doctor who incorrectly referred to proton therapy as experimental, Malpass chose to receive treatment from Provision CARES Proton Therapy.
+After consulting multiple cancer centers and discussing his options with a doctor who incorrectly referred to proton therapy as experimental, Earl chose to receive treatment at Provision CARES Proton Therapy.

-“It’s been first-class,” said Malpass.
-“They’re helping me.
-They’re also having an impact on my wife and son, and the families there in Manley Hot Springs.
-They’re having an impact far greater than you can imagine.”
+“It was first-class,” said Earl about Provision.
+“They helped me, and they also had an impact on my wife and son, and the families we serve up in Alaska.
+They have an impact far greater than you can imagine.”